-Planning Enforcement in East Cambridgeshire is undertaken in accordance with the Council's Corporate Enforcement Protocol, meaning that enforcement should be: Transparent, Accountable, Proportionate, Consistent and Targeted.
+Planning Enforcement in East Cambridgeshire is undertaken in accordance with the Council's Corporate Enforcement Protocol (PDF), meaning that enforcement should be: Transparent, Accountable, Proportionate, Consistent and Targeted.

 The main objectives for the Planning Enforcement Team are: